Kevin Spacey appears remotely in UK court over sex offense charges

-LONDON, United Kingdom – Oscar-winning actor Kevin Spacey on Friday appeared by videolink in a London court over seven charges relating to a number of alleged sexual assaults against one man between 2001 and 2004.
+LONDON, United Kingdom – Oscar-winning actor Kevin Spacey on Friday, December 16, appeared by video link in a London court over seven charges relating to a number of alleged sexual assaults against one man between 2001 and 2004.

 Judge Paul Goldspring said the additional charges are “related offenses to that which is already before the court”.
 Spacey pleaded not guilty to those five offenses at London’s Old Bailey in June and is due to stand trial on those charges in June 2023.